Gophers follow near-perfect script in 38-31 win at Purdue

 THE TAKEAWAY

-Minnesota: The Golden Gophers’ offense played exquisitely Saturday.
-Morgan repeatedly connected with open receivers and Smith ran enough to keep the Boilermakers’ defense honest.
-It’s a combination that could soon be causing headaches for other Big Ten teams, too.
+Minnesota: In addition to Morgan and his receivers, Minnesota was effective enough running to keep the Boilermakers’ defense honest.
+It’s a combination that could soon cause headaches for other Big Ten teams, too.

-Purdue: The Boilermakers dug themselves out of a 0-3 start to make a bowl game last season, but this is going to be much tougher if Sindelar and Moore miss significant time.
+Purdue: The Boilermakers dug out of a 0-3 start to make a bowl game last season but it’s going to be much more difficult if Sindelar and Moore miss significant time.
 Purdue also lost offensive lineman D.J.
-Washington.
-And they’d already been playing without their top two defensive players — linebacker Markus Bailey and defensive tackle Lorenzo Neal.
+Washington with a lower left leg injury.

 BROOKS RETURNS